curie-data-factory/health-data-metrics/docs/full-installation.md

 ## 3. Metric Pack & Rule Pack Registration

+In this step, we are going to register the metric pack and rule pack that are used for HDM.

 ### 3.1 Setup Nexus

-1. In order to setup nexus we need to get the password :
+1. In order to setup Nexus we need to get the password :

 ```bash
 docker exec -ti nexus sh -c "cat /nexus-data/admin.password"